 The Research Programme reflects the Executive Board of Norges Bank`s long-term commitment to strengthen the scientific foundation of the management of the fund.

-The NFI is currently inviting submission of research proposals within the following topic:
+In 2020 NFI invited to submission of research proposals within the topic:

 Changing Ownership Structure and its Implications for Corporate Governance

 The ownership structure of listed companies has changed over the last decades.
 Large, institutional investors have become significant owners through the rise of collective investment vehicles.
 Their growth has been further spurred by the rise of passive, index-tracking strategies, allowing many retail investors and plan participants to diversify their portfolios at low costs.
 Even with diversified portfolios and minority stakes in thousands of companies, institutional investors are the largest shareholders in many companies.

 Ownership structure can affect the relationship and balancing of interests between shareholders and management, and by extension, company behaviour.
 The characteristics of the largest asset managers (e.g. size, mandate, benchmark, style, and the stability of their assets under management) determine their incentives and capabilities to engage with companies and to improve governance practices at large corporations.

 The project should contribute to our understanding of current ownership structures and their implications for companies and institutional investors.
 First, we would like to learn more about how ownership structures may affect companies’ governance, corporate decision-making and the long-term performance.
 Secondly, we are interested in research that provides new insight into how institutional investors can affect corporate governance at scale through generalised stewardship activities such as voting, dialogue, industry initiatives and contribution to market standards, or other relevant activities.
 We welcome contributions that shed light on how these activities affect portfolio performance, company outcomes, and implications of maximising portfolio performance rather than the relative performance of individual companies.